bsteinsbo/am335x_icev1_u-boot/README.md

 The kernel included in ti-processor-sdk-linux-am335x-evm-04.00.00.04 contains a bug in the prueth driver.
 Apply patch found in the ti-linux-kernel directory if applicable to your kernel.

+The board requires the PRU internal mux register to be set to 1 (default value is 0) for the pin mux used for Ethernet port 0.
+The patch to the pruss driver found in the ti-linux-kernel directory adds a quick hack to accomplish this.

 One final note of warning: the list of ttys in the `/etc/securettys` stops at ttyS3.
 Add ttyS5 to this list in order to be allowed to log on as root over the default serial connection.

 Bootlog: